SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	self updateToolBarButtons
 ```

 Second, we have to set the initial state of the toolbar buttons when the mail client presenter is initialized. `connectPresenters` is a good place to update the toolbar buttons.
-We add an extra line to the method that we defined before.
+We add an extra line at the bottom of the method that we defined before.

 ```
 MailClientPresenter >> connectPresenters